Crash of a Lockheed B14-S Super Electra in La Libertad: 21 killed

 Probable cause:

-According to Canadian investigators, at the time of the accident, the aircraft was off track more than 120 km, most probably due to a general failure of the electric system.
-Analysis revealed that the crew did not follow the prescribed track after overflying the city of Squamish.
-Due to poor visibility, night, bad weather conditions and the failure of the lights, pilots were unconscious of their real position and were unable to locate the mountainous terrain on which the aircraft crashed.
+At the time of the accident, the airplane was off course by more than 120 km, most probably due to a general failure of the electric system.
+Analysis revealed that the crew did not follow the prescribed track after passing the city of Squamish.
+Due to poor visibility, night, bad weather conditions and the failure of the headlights, pilots were unaware of their real position and were unable to see and avoid the mountain against which the airplane crashed.
+Consequently, the accident is the result of a controlled flight into terrain.

 Crash of a Lockheed 14-WF62 Super Electra in Port of Spain: 13 killed